Gu-X/Self-Organizing-Fuzzy-Inference-Ensemble-System/SourceCode/README.txt

-This folder contains the source codes
-Please contact xig4@aber.ac.uk to gain the access.
+Please contact xig4@aber.ac.uk to gain the access to the source code